varunj166/react-proforma/README.md

     ```

   - Proforma.config.resetTouchedOnFocus: _boolean_
-    - A simple boolean flag that, if true, resets the 'touched' value of each field name back to `false` when that field recieves focus.
+    - A simple boolean flag that, if true, resets the 'touched' value of each field name back to `false` when that field receives focus.
     - Defaults to `false`.
   - Proforma.config.validateOnChange: _boolean_
     - A simple boolean flag that, if false, will not run validation as the user types (changes) form values.
-This means validation will only be run when a field recieves and then loses focus.
+This means validation will only be run when a field receives and then loses focus.
     - Defaults to `true`.

 - **Proforma.handleSubmit**